viniciusanchieta/qr-login-system/README.md

 ## Project Structure

-- `web/`: Contains the Next.js web application code.
+- `web`: Contains the Next.js web application code.
-- `mobile/`: Houses the React Native mobile app developed with Expo.
+- `mobile`: Houses the React Native mobile app developed with Expo.
-- `server/`: Holds the Fastify server code, integrating Prisma for database operations.
+- `server`: Holds the Fastify server code, integrating Prisma for database operations.

 ## How It Works